whitebeard10/Bunshin/README.md

 ### 3.1 Prerequisites

-Before running the application, ensure you have the following installed:
+Before running the application, ensure that you have the following installed:

 * **Python:** (Specify version) Download from [python.org](https://www.python.org/)
 * **PyQt:** (Specify version) You can install it using pip: